almazkun/effective_python/chapter_3_Functions_item_19-26/README.md

 ```

 ## Item 25: Enforce Clarity with Keyword-Only and Positional-Only Arguments
-Following modification of the division function now can ignore division by zero and return infinity and will return `0` for overflow.
+Following modification of the division function now can ignore division by zero error by returning infinity and will return `0` for overflow.
 ```python
 def safe_division(number, divisor, ignore_overflow, ignore_zero_division):
     try: